Your Educational Investment

 Student Success Stories - meet some of our graduates and hear what they have to say about Roosevelt University.

 Welcome to the Heller College of Business!

 Each year is filled with opportunities and challenges.
 When you have a great team, the opportunities are great and the challenges small.
-I’m proud to have been the dean of the Heller College for the last 4 years; a time of great change and forward motion for the college.
-My team consists of all the administrators, clerical staff, faculty and adjuncts in this college.
+I’m proud to have been the dean of the Heller College for the last 5 years; a time of great change and new opportunities.

 We are currently accredited by the ACBSP organization and in addition we have joined the UN-PRME (United Nations initiative for the Principles of Responsible Management Education).